-Wed April 20 Complete (absolutely-the-best-you-can-make-it) Draft is due to me and to writing group members by 12 noon.
-Look at Rael's checklist: Patrick Rael, "Research Papers: Revising the Draft" and "Research Papers: Writing Checklist," CP 218-220.
-Fri April 22 Writing Workshop 5 We will spend the whole of today's class focused on giving each other substantial feedback on the complete drafts.
+Wed April 13 Complete (absolutely-the-best-you-can-make-it) Draft is due to me and to writing group members by 12 noon.
+Look at Rael's checklist: • Patrick Rael, "Research Papers: Revising the Draft" and "Research Papers: Writing Checklist," CP 218-220.
+Fri April 15 Writing Workshop 5 We will spend the whole of today's class focused on giving each other substantial feedback on the complete drafts.
 Please review again: Patrick Rael, "Research Papers: Revising the Draft" and "Research Papers: Writing Checklist," CP 218-220.
-Mon April 25 - Individual Meetings with Me (no class Fri 29 th ) Wed April 27 At least 24 hours before our meeting time, please send me an email in which you outline your latest plans for your project, list at least three questions you have for me, and explain what you need to do for the complete draft due on Sunday.
-This assignment will count as Journal 11 and must be at least 200 words long.
-Sun May 1 Final paper is due electronically by 5pm.
+Fri April 22 Easter Break: No Class April 27 & 29 Miniconference (details to follow) Wed April 4 Final paper is due electronically by 11am.
 Please do not assume I have received your paper until I send you an acknowledgement!
-Wed May 4, Miniconference (details to follow) - 10 minute paper presentations.
-11:30am